AG 9: The role of semantic extension and pragmatics in synchronic language change, language development and language variation

 (Lack of) reanalysis of ‘FINISH + GERUND’ in English: experimentally assessing the role of subordination and informativity in bridging contexts

-How motion event framing changes in synchrony: Evidence from Italian Native and Heritage Language Speakers
+How motion event framing changes in synchrony: evidence from Italian native and heritage language speakers

-Elena Ongaro (University of Göttingen)
+Elena Ongaro (Göttingen)

 The semanto-pragmatic development of the German sentence adverb leider (‘unfortunately’) as a process of metonymic shift and semantic extension